jackgrauer/NBAstudy/ARTICLE.md

 The dataset included annual population, local wage tax revenue, NBA player payrolls, and macroeconomic measures for each city between 2001 and 2022.
 We grouped 17 cities by presence or absence of a wage tax system, sales tax system, and an NBA team.
 The presence or absence of data in these fields determined each city’s role as a treatment or a control group in each test.
 We excluded the largest US population centers like New York and Chicago.
 The size difference between those large municipal governments’ tax revenue bases and their NBA teams made it almost impossible to observe the effect for which we were looking.

 Data pre-processing consisted of five steps.
 To create control and treatment groups, we flagged cities by the presence or absence of wage and sales tax systems and the presence or absence of NBA franchises.
 This enabled us to test for a difference in tax revenue increases in cities during 2016 that host NBA teams versus non-NBA teams hosting cities.
 To control for COVID 19's effects, we smoothed financial data from 2020 and 2021 by averaging those values with unaffected values from neighboring years.
-To control for inflation, we converted financial data from all years to their values in 2020 dollars with adjustment factors based on the Consumer Price Index (CPI).
+To control for inflation, we converted financial data from all years to 2020 values with adjustment factors based on the Consumer Price Index (CPI).
 To control for population differences by city and by years, we normalized financial data on an annual, per capita basis.

-In the next phase, we conducted a simple Origin of Least Squares (OLS)

-# GPT NEEDED

-...Diagnostics reflected potential problems in the data with homoscedasticity, non-normality and multicollinearity.
-We centered the interaction and intervention variables to reduce variance inflation factor (VIF) to acceptable levels and adopted a Robust Linear Model (RLM) with Hampel standard errors to mitigate potential problems caused by heteroscedasticity and non-normality of data.
+To test whether a difference-in-difference (DID) analysis would work in this scenario, we ran a preliminary Origin of Least Squares (OLS) regression to find lines of best fit for aggregated wage and sales tax revenue data from all cities prior to the selected intervention.
+We then calculated and compared the slopes of those lines.

+Diagnostics on the preliminary OLS regression also guided model selection.
+Heteroscedascity and non-normality warnings, both common in panel data analyses, informed the decision to use a Weighted Least Squares (WLS) regression with robust (HC3) standard errors.

+We set up a multivariate regression that ran two models.
+The first model assessed the 2016 media deal's impact on sales tax revenue.
+The second did the same for wage tax revenue.
+For each of these two models, cities were divided into groups based on several presence or absence of an NBA team, and the presence or absence of wage and sales systems.

+The first model designated cities with an NBA team and a sales tax system as the treatment group.
+Cities with no NBA and a sales tax as a control group.
+The second model was the similar, except treatment and control groups were defined based on the presence or absence of a wage tax system rather, not a sales tax system.
+This configuration enabled us to assess whether cities with NBA teams saw sales tax revenue increases in tandem with the major revenue increases the NBA experienced in 2016.

+In both models, we represented the 2016 intervention with the variable ‘Post-2016,’ dividing the data into two time periods: before the 2016 intervention and after it.
+With this term, we hoped to capture the potential differences in tax revenue impacts in cities with NBA teams before and after the 2016 media deal.
+The interaction term ‘NBA Team * Post-2016’ isolated the effect of the media deal, capturing any potential difference of impact on cities with and without NBA teams.

+ which grouped the data by years before the NBA media deal and years after.
+"Post-2016" isolated the interaction between NBA team presence and the years after the introduction our treatment: the 2016 media deal.

-RESULTS
+## RESULTS

-# GPT NEEDED

-LIMITATIONS
+## LIMITATIONS

 ...NBA teams host numerous games that attract large crowds.
 This can directly increase local economic activity through spending on tickets, concessions, merchandise, parking, and other game-related expenses.